Derrick Thomas

-Derrick Vincent Thomas (January 1, 1967 – February 8, 2000), nicknamed "D.T.", was an American football linebacker for the Kansas City Chiefs of the National Football League (NFL).
-Considered one of the greatest pass rushers of all time, he played 11 seasons with the Chiefs until his death in 2000.
-Thomas played college football at Alabama, where he won the Butkus Award, and was selected fourth overall by Kansas City in the 1989 NFL Draft.
-During his career, he received nine Pro Bowl and two first-team All-Pro selections, and set the single-game sacks record.
+Derrick Vincent Thomas (January 1, 1967 – February 8, 2000), was an American professional football linebacker for the Kansas City Chiefs of the National Football League (NFL).
+Nicknamed "D. T.", he played 11 seasons with the Chiefs until his death in 2000.
+He is considered one of the greatest pass rushers of all time.

+Thomas played college football for the Alabama Crimson Tide, winning the Butkus Award in 1988.
+He was selected fourth overall in the 1989 NFL draft by the Chiefs, where received nine Pro Bowl and two first-team All-Pro selections.
+Thomas also set the single-game sacks record in 1990.

-After the Chiefs' 1999 season, Thomas was rendered paraplegic by a car crash and died two weeks later from a pulmonary embolism.
+After the Chiefs' 1999 season, Thomas was rendered paraplegic in a car crash and died two weeks later from a pulmonary embolism.
 He was posthumously inducted to the Pro Football Hall of Fame in 2009 and the College Football Hall of Fame in 2014.